 The next obvious step is to evaluate soil media to see which works best.
-Or at least begin the process to narrow down the choices.
+Or at least begin the process of narrowing down the choices.

 Not Really Soil – But Soilless Mix

-When we say soil, what we really mean is using a soilless media.
+When we say soil, we really mean using soilless media.
 Soil, by definition, contains a mixture of organic matter, minerals, gases, liquids, and organisms.

 Coco Loco Potting Mix

-Coco Loco is produced by Fox Farms and is a coconut coir-based potting mix.
-We use this soil mix in our microgreen trays and is also the soil that we sell in small volumes.
-We purchase Coco Loco in 2 cubic foot bags for between $19.50 and $21.00, currently.
+Fox Farms produce Coco Loco and is a coconut coir-based potting mix.
+We use this soil mix in our microgreen trays and the soil we sell in small volumes.
+We currently purchase Coco Loco in 2 cubic foot bags for between $19.50 and $21.00.

-We wouldn't expect anyone to purchase Coco Loco on Amazon because of the price (due to shipping a large bag), this is why we sell smaller bags for the home microgreen grower.
+We wouldn’t expect anyone to purchase Coco Loco on Amazon because of the price (due to shipping a large bag), so we sell smaller bags for the home microgreen grower.

-However, if you want to take a look, you can click the next image or this or this link.
+However, if you want to look, you can click the next image or this link.

-When you purchase any coir product, use one that professional growers would buy, as the quality will be better.
+When you purchase any coir product, use one that professional growers would buy, as the quality will improve.

 Coco Loco Ingredients